Products & Services

 One way you can print wirelessly from the iPad is via an AirPrint-enabled printer.
 Most printer manufacturers have apps for the iPad and Android tablets that allow Wi-Fi printing.

-Apple jump-started the tablet market with its 10-inch iPad.
-Now in its fourth generation, the iPad uses Apple iOS, noteable for its intuitive interface and excellent app store.
-Apple recently introduced the 7.9-inch version of the iPad, the iPad Mini, which closely mimicks its larger sibling.
-The iPad and iPad Mini are also available with 4G service through AT&T, Sprint, and Verizon.
+Now in its fifth generation, the iPad Air uses Apple iOS, noteable for its intuitive interface and excellent app store.
+A 7.9-inch version, the iPad Mini, closely mimics the larger model.
+Apple has retained earlier, less expensive versions—the iPad and iPad Mini with Retina display.
+Models are also available with 4G service.

-The competitively priced Android-based Nook HD and Nook HD+ tablets use Barnes & Noble's curated app market.
-They are 7 and 9 inches respectively.
+The competitively priced Android-based Nook HD and Nook HD+ tablets are 7 and 9 inches respectively.
+These tablets have a user interface customized by Barnes & Noble.

 We find the iPad's squarish screen is better suited to most tablet uses than a rectangular one.
 Several other tablets have similarly shaped screens.
 Rectangular screens held horizontally offer a wider landscape view that's better for watching movies in something closer to a wide-screen 16.9 aspect ratio, and the shape may make them easier to slip into a purse.